-- The distance between the Start Line and the first turning buoy must be at least one nautical mile. - A safe area shall be established for milling.
-In this area, boats must be off-plane (bow down, no wake) and must turn counterclockwise. - A control line on the race side of the milling area, effectively marking where the Start Boat turns to pick up the starting boats will be designated. - In the event of two starts, there must be a safe interval between each. - Drivers must maintain their positions in the start chute under Yellow Flag until the Green Flag is raised. - From that point onward, only the "rules of the road" apply (Section 3.07). - There will be a 2-Minute signal to advise the start procedure, this will be notified in Race Briefing. - The Start Boat procedure will be notified in Race Briefing. - All race boats should follow the Start Boat in the chute at a minimum safety distance of thirty meters, until the Green Flag is raised.
-Boats must not sit directly behind the Start Boat, (they should be to Port or Starboard as specified in Race Briefing). - There will be an exclusion zone of ten meters around the start boat and extending a further 150 meters directly behind. - The Start Boat should approach the Start Line at a speed that allows boats struggling to get on plane to catch up. - When the starter is satisfied that all boats are properly aligned and at an acceptable speed, he raises the Green Flag while simultaneously lowering the yellow flag. - The raising of the Green Flag signals the start of the race. - The race officially starts when the Green Flag is raised, this also denotes the Start Time.
+- The distance between the start line and the first turning buoy must be at least one nautical mile. - The control line on the race side of the milling area, where the Start Boat turns to lead the boats, will be specified at the Drivers' Briefing. - In the event of two starts, there must be a safe interval between each. - Drivers must maintain their positions in the start chute under the yellow flag until the green flag is raised. - From that point onward, only the Water Racing Rules apply (Section 4). - A 2-minute signal will indicate the commencement of the start procedure. - The Start Boat procedure will be outlined at the Drivers' Briefing. - All race boats must follow the Start Boat in the chute at a minimum safety distance of 30 metres until the green flag is raised and must position themselves to port or starboard, not directly behind the Start Boat. - An exclusion zone of 10 metres around the Start Boat, extending a further 150 metres directly behind, must be maintained.